Download Data

 (or Wildfire Consequence)

 The potential consequences of fire to a home at a given location, if a fire occurs there and if a home were located there.
-This layer is referred to as Wildfire Consequence in the Wildfire Risk to Communities web application.
-It is available for download in the Research Data Archive.
+This layer integrates wildfire intensity and generalized susceptibility of homes, but it does not include wildfire likelihood.
+Get this layer in the Research Data Archive.

 Data for Populated Areas

-The following seven data layers are available for populated areas in the U.S. They can be accessed here.
+The following data layers are available for populated areas in the United States.
+They can be accessed here.